Mikieb1982/the-turnstile/blueprint.md

 *   [X] Add the ability to edit and delete logged matches.
 *   [X] Secure Firestore Rules: Implement Firestore security rules to restrict access to the `match-logs` collection, ensuring users can only read and write their own documents.
-*   [ ] Add form validation to the "Log a New Match" form.
+*   [X] Add form validation to the "Log a New Match" form.
+*   [X] Resolve build error related to Firebase Storage initialization.
-*   [ ] Add a loading state to the "Logged Matches" list while the data is being fetched.
+*   [X] Add a loading state to the "Logged Matches" list while the data is being fetched.
 *   [ ] Add pagination to the "Logged Matches" list.